Achievable logoAchievable logo

 • MCD = McDonald’s Corporation

-Although ADRs look and feel like any other American stock, they have some unique characteristics.
-First, most ADRs do not maintain voting rights.
-Because the shares are technically owned by the financial firm that created the ADR, investors aren’t actually viewed as foreign stock owners.
-It’s much easier for the financial firm to vote on the shares themselves, especially when it takes place in a foreign language.
+First, most ADRs do not provide voting rights.
+The underlying shares are technically owned by the financial firm that created the ADR, so ADR investors typically aren’t treated as the foreign company’s direct shareholders.
+In addition, voting can be more practical for the financial firm to handle, especially when voting materials and procedures are in a foreign language.

-ADR investors do not receive pre-emptive rights, but are compensated for their value.
-The financial firm responsible for initially creating the ADR receives rights if they are issued.
-Those rights are then liquidated in the foreign market for their going market price and the proceeds are allocated to ADR holders as dividends.
+ADR investors also do not receive pre-emptive rights, but they are compensated for their value.
+If rights are issued, the financial firm that created the ADR receives them.
+Those rights are then sold (liquidated) in the foreign market at their current market price, and the proceeds are distributed to ADR holders as dividends.

-Like common stockholders, ADR holders maintain the right to receive dividends, but there’s an added risk.
-When the issuer declares a dividend, it is paid in foreign currency.
-The trust holding the stock then converts the dividend payment to US Dollars (so it can be paid to ADR holders).
-The conversion rate between the foreign currency and the US Dollar may not be favorable.
-Therefore, ADRs are still subject to currency exchange risk even though payment is made in US Dollars.
-Additionally, the foreign government may withhold part of the dividend payment for tax purposes.
-If this occurs, the IRS provides a tax credit to investors for any foreign government tax withholding.
+Like common stockholders, ADR holders have the right to receive dividends, but there’s an added risk.
+When the issuer declares a dividend, it’s paid in the foreign currency.
+The trust holding the stock then converts the dividend into U.S. dollars so it can be paid to ADR holders.
+If the exchange rate is unfavorable at the time of conversion, the dividend will translate into fewer U.S. dollars.
+So, even though ADR dividends are paid in U.S. dollars, ADRs are still subject to currency exchange risk.

 Sidenote

-Exchanging from one currency to another can be risky.
-If you’ve heard the term “strong currency” or “weak currency” (e.g., the US Dollar is strong in Vietnam), then you’ve encountered this concept.
+Exchanging one currency for another can affect your return.
+When you hear “strong currency” or “weak currency” (for example, the U.S. dollar is strong in Vietnam), you’re seeing this idea in action.

-Let’s explore this idea with an example.
+Here’s a simple example.
 Assume you invest in Honda’s ADR.
-Honda stock primarily trades in Japan and pays cash dividends in Japanese Yen.
-When a dividend is paid, Yen is converted to US Dollars.
+Honda stock primarily trades in Japan and pays cash dividends in Japanese yen.
+When a dividend is paid, the yen is converted into U.S. dollars.

-Bottom line: when investing in foreign securities, currency exchange risk (also known as foreign currency risk) applies.
+Bottom line: when investing in foreign securities, currency exchange risk (also called foreign currency risk) applies.
 In general, the risk applies in these circumstances:

 • The currency being exchanged out of weakens